Patiala Necklace

-The necklace went missing from the Royal Treasury of Patiala around 1948.
+History

+In 1925, the necklace was commissioned by Bhupinder Singh of Patiala, who was the Maharaja of the princely state of Patiala.

+Around 1948 it disappeared from the Royal Treasury of Patiala.
+It was last pictured in a 1946 photograph which depicted Yadavindra Singh, the then Maharaja and son of Bhupinder Singh, wearing the necklace.

-In 1982, at a Sotheby's auction in Geneva, the "De Beers" diamond reappeared.
+In 1982, at the Sotheby's Patiala Royal Family auction in Geneva, the "De Beers" diamond reappeared.
 There, the bidding went up to $3.16 million, but it is unclear whether it met its reserve price.